“The Versa Lite nails it with an affordable price tag and a feature set that is robust enough for everyone except the hard-core athlete”

-The Versa Lite offers an outstanding value for those in the market for a new smartwatch.
+The Versa Lite offers an outstanding value for those in the market for a new smartwatch other than the Fitbit Versa 3 or Fitbit Versa 2.
 If you don’t mind paying a bit more, the original Versa is a solid alternative to the Lite Edition.
 The Versa has the same core features of the Versa Lite but adds back music storage, stair tracking, Fitbit Coach and more.
 Check out our best smartwatches guide for more options.

 How long will it last?

 The Versa Lite is solidly constructed, water-resistant and feels durable, so we expect it to last for at least two years (if not more).
 The only questionable part is the button.
 Unlike the original Versa which has three buttons, the Versa Lite has a single button that is used frequently when navigating through the device’s menu system.
 How long will it last?
 We honestly don’t know.
 We had zero issues with it during testing, but if there is going to a failure point down the road, we expect it to be the button.